RTMecha/BetterLegacy/snapshots.md

 ### Story
 - More cutscene progress.

+### Core
+- Parallax Objects from VG can now be converted to and from BG Objects.
+It's not 100% accurate yet, but at least it's something.

 ### Editor
 - You can now drag and drop files into the game, both in the editor and the arcade.
   - Dragging a level into the arcade / editor will load it.